-Course Registration Opens (ISIS will assign you a start time for registration)
+Course registration open (ISIS will assign you a start time for registration)

 Class officially begins

-Deadline to Withdrawal with no penalty-If you are still enrolled after this date, you are liable for tuition and fee payment.
-NO EXCEPTIONS.
+Deadline for Withdrawal with no penalty-If you are still enrolled after this date, you are liable for tuition and fee payment.
+NO EXCEPTIONS

 Shelter Medicine Knowledge Now Online